Kingdom of Butua: Foundation and apogee

-Khami was originally a Leopard's Kopje site, whose inhabitants are thought to be the ancestors of the Kalanga (southwestern Shona).
+Khami (Note: Khami may derive from the Kalanga word nkami, meaning "milker", alluding to the importance of cattle.) was originally a Leopard's Kopje site, whose inhabitants are thought to be the ancestors of the Kalanga (western Shona).
 During the time of Great Zimbabwe's dominance over the region, various offshoots split from it to form various states, one such state being the Mutapa Empire.
 (Note: Oral traditions say that Mutapa's founder, Nyatsimba Mutota, migrated north from Great Zimbabwe, however there isn't any evidence for the same being true of Khami and Butua.)
-In the early 15th century Angoche traders opened a new route along the Zambezi via the nascent Mutapa Empire and Ingombe Ilede to reach the goldfields west of Great Zimbabwe, bypassing it.
+In the early-15th century Angoche traders opened a new route along the Zambezi via the nascent Mutapa Empire and Ingombe Ilede to reach the goldfields west of Great Zimbabwe, bypassing it.
 Close to the goldfields, a local Leopard's Kopje chiefdom centred on Khami rose to prominence, contributing to Great Zimbabwe's decline.
-This was the Kingdom of Butua, with its first mambo (king) Madabhale of the Torwa dynasty, who had the praise name Chibundule (meaning "sounding of the war horn").
+This was the Kingdom of Butua, with its first mambo (king) Madabhale of the Torwa dynasty, (Note: Torwa means "stranger" or "foreigner"; it is unclear whether it was a title for the dynasty or not.) who had the praise name Chibundule (meaning "sounding of the war horn").
 Kalanga oral traditions collected in 1922 compress the history of the Torwa dynasty into that of one ruler called Chibundule, such that the story of Chibundule represents that of Butua.
 (Note: In a praise poem, Chibundule is said to have given refuge to the elephant (the totem of the Mutapa dynasty) and the rhinoceros (possibly the totem of Mapungubwe's dynasty due to the Golden Rhinoceros of Mapungubwe).)
 (Note: Traditions of the Valoyi (a Tsonga sub-group that descend from the Kalanga) report the first ruler of Butua as the legendary Dlembeu, corroborated by some Shona and Venda traditions.)